 Plaza Grill – Universal Plaza

-This is another standard fare type place with Burgers, Hot dogs and Pulled Pork or Turkey Sandwiches.
+This is another standard fare type place with Burgers, Hot dogs, and Pulled Pork or Turkey Sandwiches.
 As you can see menus are all a bit repetitive.
-And most of the outlets a bit nondescript.
+And most of the outlets are a bit nondescript.

-The Standout item here are the Giant Turkey legs available.
+The Standout item here is the Giant Turkey legs available.

 Studio Cafe – Lower Lot

 Another Quick Grab and Go Cafe where you can pick up a quick sandwich and a coffee.
 Like the French Street Bistro, this can make a refreshing change.

 A third and Final Grab and Go Cafe very much like the Studio Cafe and the French Street Bistro.

 Where to Get a Drink at Universal Studios Hollywood

 At Universal’s Bars, you can take some time out to kick back and relax.
 They all serve a selection of unique and craft beers and snacks and are genuinely fun.

 If you don’t want a full sit-down meal but still want the excitement of trying out a Hogsmeade Pub the Hogshead is for you.
 You can get butterbeer here or pumpkin juice but the specialty is the Hogs Head Brew or Dragon Scale beer.